llm-explorer/Stratagem-of-Valors/README.md

 We the proceeded to add the code.
 First I got GPT-4 to add all the code for drawing the UI and handling human interaction.
 I then asked it to create a computer controlled opponent.
 This required a minimax algorithm and a heap of code to analyse the board positions and moves.
 It didn't work straight out of the box and required one or two minor tweaks (it was very close though!)

 I spent three days cajolling GPT-4 to write the code.
 This was a process akin to herding cats while pulling teeth.
 I tried to minimise my interventions.
-Most of the code I added was a few lines here and there to do things that took me a few minutes but would have taken 30 minutes or more to get GPT-4 to insert with much tooing and froing to do so.
+Most of the code I added was a few lines here and there to do things that took me a few minutes but would have taken 30 minutes or more to get GPT-4 to insert with much toing and froing to do so.

 After I got the game working to the required degree, I asked it to create the splash screen in Dalle-3.